narajaon/onestatus/README.md

 ![onestatus](https://user-images.githubusercontent.com/26607946/90639803-7f947f00-e22f-11ea-863e-e347f9379dfe.png)

 # Usage
-The plugin comes with a prebuilt statusline, as seen in the screenshot.
+The plugin comes with a prebuilt statusline, as seen in the screenshot.<br>
 You should however note that your current tmux setting may interfere with it.

-To use it, put this amongst your `autocmd`s
+To use the default template, put this amongst your `autocmd`s
 ```
 au WinEnter * OneStatus
 ```